Paulo-Pereira-at-ISEP/lei-24-s2-1nanb-g321/docs/sprintA/us05/01.requirements-engineering/Readme.md

 * **AC2:** The team proposal needs to be generated automatically.
 * **AC3:** The teams need to have collaborators with the skills needed to perform the tasks.
 * **AC4:** When a team proposal is generated, HRM can reject the proposal or accept it.
-* **AC5:** Success or failure message must be presented in the form of a message.
+* **AC5:** In case of failure the system should provide information on the reason of the failure when generating a team automatically.
-* **AC6:** In case of failure the system should provide information on the reason of the failure when generating a team automatically.
+* **AC6:** All required fields (fields defined in topic 1.5) must be filled in.
-* **AC7:** All required fields (fields defined in topic 1.5) must be filled in.
+* **AC7:** When the HRM rejects the team proposal another team should be generated and validated by the HRM.

 ### 1.4.
 Found out Dependencies